-Sue’s therapeutic approach includes Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT) and Trauma Focused CBT, Sand Tray, Breath Work, and Guided Imagery.
-Her professional experience includes children and adolescence at risk and in custody, adolescents in residential and outpatient care. trauma-related issues, learning differences, behavioral problems, family adjustment issues, Autism spectrum disorders, ADHD, attachment issues and working with parents with behavioral plans and supporting parents dealing with these problems with in the home.
-In addition, she has worked with children, adolescence and adults experiencing difficulty with mood regulation, anxiety, PTSD and severe mental illness.
-She works with individuals to develop and maintain practical coping skills in support of career transitions, relationship challenges, death and grief, adjustment issues.
-She has treated Substance Abuse Disorders, sex addiction and pornography addiction in the GOP, IOP and residential settings.
+Sue’s therapeutic approach includes Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT) and Trauma Focused CBT, sand tray, breath work, and guided imagery.
+Her professional experience includes children and adolescents at risk and in custody, adolescents in residential and outpatient care, trauma-related issues, learning differences, behavioral problems, family adjustment issues, autism spectrum disorders, ADHD, attachment issues and working with parents with behavioral plans and supporting parents dealing with these problems within the home.
+In addition, she has worked with children, adolescents and adults experiencing difficulty with mood regulation, anxiety, PTSD and severe mental illness.
+She works with individuals to develop and maintain practical coping skills in support of career transitions, relationship challenges, death, grief, and adjustment issues.
+She has treated substance abuse disorders, sex addiction and pornography addiction in the GOP, IOP and residential settings.
 She is experienced in dual-diagnosis treatment for co-occurring mental heal and addiction disorders.
 Her holistic approach addresses the mind-body connection in healing addictions.
 She focuses on mindfulness as a coping skill and a lifestyle change in addiction recovery and focusing on the issues that lead to using as a maladaptive coping mechanism.

-Lindsey specializes in Depression, anxiety, addiction and addiction aftercare.
-Self-harm, grief and loss, trauma, sexual abuse and sense of self, play therapy and sand tray therapy.
-Lindsey has 3 years’ experience in pre-natal and postpartum health.
+Lindsey specializes in depression, anxiety, addiction and addiction aftercare, self-harm, grief and loss, trauma, sexual abuse, sense of self, play therapy, and sand tray therapy.
+Lindsey has 3 years experience in pre-natal and postpartum health.
 Lindsey attended Weber State University for Bachelors of Social Work and New York University for Masters of Social Work Degree.

 Lorrie has been working with at risk youth and their families in crisis for over a decade.
 She has previous experience working with the forensic population, domestic violence, alcohol and drug dependence, and with individuals who have severe persistent mental illnesses.
 Special interests include mood disorders, anxiety, depression, trauma, grief, loss, parenting and parenting-child relationships.
 She enjoys working with ungovernable teens, individuals, families, step families and couples.
 Lorrie is bilingual and speaks Spanish fluently.